 I use both black and white pepper because each one hits a different spot on the tongue making the flavor profile more nuanced.

 Don’t forget your meat thermometer.
 You don’t want to mess up almost $100 of steak by guessing when it’s done:

-Now off to the smoker which is set at 225:
+Now off to the smoker which is set at 225F:

 Why do you Reverse Sear Steak?

-True, most people sear then smoke.
+Most people sear then smoke/bake until the steak is done.
 The reason we reverse sear steak is because searing first will keep most of the smoke from penetrating the meat.
-But by smoking first it infuses the smoke flavor and then allows for the sear at the end so it’s the best of both worlds.
+By smoking first it infuses the smoke flavor but still allows for the sear at the end to get that gorgeous browning so it’s the best of both worlds.
 What I do is undershoot my target temp during the smoke session to allow room to sear at the end.
 In this case, I’m targeting 110F degrees in the smoke session and 125F (rare) from the searing step.
 This is called the reverse sear method and I use it for almost everything!
 Seriously, search this site for “Reverse Sear.”

 While the beef tenderloin is doing its thing on the smoker, time to prep the sauce.
 On a much hotter grill, in this case my gas grill, place a sauce pan and pour in the wine, white wine vinegar, shallots and remainder of the tarragon.
 Bring to a boil:

 Reduce the liquid down to at least a third of the original volume.
 Then bust out a second sauce pot and pour the liquid/shallot/tarragon concoction through a sieve into the other pot.
 Make sure to press down on the shallots and tarragon with the back of a spoon or butt of a knife to get the last of the glorious flavor into the pot and subsequently the sauce: